robert-osborne/django-kevin/README.md

 Set .env.test variable for test
 ------------------------------

-The environment variables for testing sets the appropriate DJANGO_SETTINGS_MODULE and PYTHONPATH in order to use django-admin.py seemlessly.
+The environment variables for testing sets the appropriate `DJANGO_SETTINGS_MODUL`E and `PYTHONPATH` in order to use `django-admin.py` seemlessly.
 Necessary for Foreman and other worker processes

 *.env.test is not version controlled so the first person to create this project needs to create a .env.test file for Foreman to read into the environment.
 Future collaboraters need to email the creator for it.*